hörbert pcb v2.0

 3V3 Buck

-For the voltage measurement we use an analogue input of the ESP32 on a voltage divider.
-We only switch on the voltage divider for measurement in order to save current.
+For the voltage measurement, we use an analog input of the ESP32 with a voltage divider.
+We only activate the voltage divider for measurement to save power.

 Voltage Monitor